Abhishekkk2004/Deepseek-from-Scratch/README.md

 Attention(Q, K, V) = softmax(QKᵀ / √d_k) V

+This is done because Query, Key, and Value are learned projections of the original embeddings — they help the model learn different roles for tokens in the attention mechanism.

+- If we just do dot product of token embeddings, all tokens treat each other the same way.
+- But in attention, we want each token to act differently as a query (seeking info) and as a key/value (providing info).
+- So we use learned linear layers (W_Q, W_K, W_V) to transform the embeddings into Q, K, V → this gives the model flexibility to learn what to attend to and how.

 - **Multi-head** variants split the model dimension `d_model` into `n_heads` subspaces to allow each head to learn distinct semantic relationships.
 - However, this architecture has high memory and compute costs — especially with long sequences or during autoregressive inference.
+- Also, same computations are repeated for multiple times.
+- We have observed that.. the main goal is to predict the next word token.
+So, for that we only need the last context vector of the sequence

 ---